MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/feed.md

 For page feeds and feed items the "Page Url" is always treated as a unique key i.e., the `isPartOfKey` is always "true".

 ### <a name="customattributes-name"></a>name
 The `name` attribute is used to map a distinct custom attribute across both the feed and [Feed Item](feed-item.md#customattributes-name).
 Effectively this is how you ensure that a specific feed item rolls up to the same "column" in the feed.
-In the example above the "DateTimeName", "Int64Name", "PriceName", and "StringName" names are used in both the feed and feed item.
+In the ad customizer example above, the "DateTimeName", "Int64Name", "PriceName", and "StringName" names are used in both the feed and feed item.

 ## <a name="feedname"></a>Feed Name
 The name of the feed.